Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 ‘rss + mapped_file" will give you resident set size of cgroup.

-But that might not be the same comparing to what you might see in other tools, including OpenShift monitoring.
+But that might not be the same compared to what you might see in other tools, including OpenShift monitoring.
 They show you the memory that cannot be freed.
 The definition from the Metrics Server:

 In an ideal world, the “working set” is the amount of memory in-use that cannot be freed under memory pressure.
 However, calculation of the working set varies by host OS, and generally makes heavy use of heuristics to produce an estimate.
 It includes all anonymous (non-file-backed) memory since Kubernetes does not support swap.
 The metric typically also includes some cached (file-backed) memory, because the host OS cannot always reclaim such pages.